 Wait, What?
 New AP US History Guidelines?

-AP US History has three broad learning objectives: historical thinking skills (basically how you analyze what you learn), thematic learning objectives (themes to look for in each period of US History), and finally the concept outline (the traditional division of US History by time periods).
+AP US History has three broad learning objectives: historical thinking skills (basically how you analyze what you learn), reasoning processes (historical thinking skills), thematic learning objectives (themes to look for in each period of US History), and finally the concept outline (the traditional division of US History by time periods).

-We will go over the first two areas (historical thinking skills and thematic learning objectives) so you know what to look for as you dig into the notes, which are chronological and thus fall under the third objective.
+We will go over the first three areas (historical thinking skills, reasoning processes, and thematic learning objectives) so you know what to look for as you dig into the notes, which are chronological and thus fall under the third objective.

 You can read the complete description of the new guidelines here if you’re curious about the changes.